Myth and Misinformation About the Pyramid Side

 of the Great Seal (on the Dollar Bill)

-The Pyramid & Eye on the reverse side of the Great Seal is a misunderstood symbol that's becoming a casualty of lore: abused by fiction writers; commandeered by conspiracy theorists; trivialized by the media as a background image on the evening financial news.
+The Pyramid & Eye on the reverse side of the Great Seal is a misunderstood symbol that's becoming a casualty of lore: trivialized by the media as a background image on the evening financial news; commandeered by conspiracy theorists; abused by fiction writers.

-The reverse side of the Great Seal was not designed with an anagram found by drawing a six-pointed star whose points touch letters in the mottoes to spell MASON.
+The reverse side of the Great Seal was not designed with a hidden anagram that's found by drawing a six-pointed star whose points touch letters in the mottoes to spell MASON.

 Also, drawing a star doesn't spell MASON on the reverse side's first realization (1786) or on the U.S. government's Centennial Medal (1882).